wing-puah/thegeekwing-jekyll/_posts/musings/2013-04-28-the-paradox-of-freedom.md

 Contentment is not about being happy with where you are and staying put in life.
 Contentment is about being grateful with what you have and subsequently, doing what you have to do without attachment to the results.
 The way things go are not 100 percent within our control.

-**If we really analyse the probability of future success, we would regard everything as impossible.**
+**If we analyse the probability of future success, we would regard everything as impossible.**

 Because impossible means that it hasn’t been done by people beforehand, thus it hasn’t been valid in history and would be highly subjected to failure.
 Jane Goodall has been scorned on by countless scientists in her early days but she is now a recgonised primatologist.
 She could be wrong about primates having a distinct character when she first starts, but she carries on with faith (hard work and discipline too, sounds familiar?) and succeeds in proving herself right.